FalacerSelene/vim-commentable/README.md

 ## 6\.
 Licence <!-- {{{1 -->
 <a name="licence"></a>

-Commentable is licenced under the UNLICENCE.
-It may also be bound by the terms of the [Vim licence][vim-lic] or the [Neovim][neovim] licence aswell.
+Commentable is licensed under the UNLICENCE.
+It may also be bound by the terms of the [Vim licence][vim-lic] or the [Neovim][neovim] licence as well.

 <!-- Links {{{1 -->